Woosmap/AndroidExamples/AndroidSimpleExamples/WoosmapGeofencing/README.md

 ## Customize notifications

-If you want to define the Activity which will be opened we a user click on the notification, you first have to set an Uri to this activity in the Manifest.xml (exemple for the uri: `wooziesexemple://notif` on the MainActivity )
+If you want to define the Activity which will be opened we a user clicks on the notification, you first have to set an Uri to this Activity in the Manifest.xml (example for the uri: `wooziesexemple://notif` on the MainActivity)

 ```xml
 <activity android:name=".MainActivity">